merefield/discourse-chatbot/README.md

 The intention of having this setting is to:

-* protect you from reaching rate limits of OpenAI
+* protect you from reaching the selected provider's rate limits
 * protect your site from users that would like to spam the bot and cost you money.

-It is now default '1' second and can now be reduced to zero :racing_car: , but be aware of the above risks.
+It defaults to two seconds and can be reduced to zero :racing_car:, but be aware of the above risks.

 Setting this to zero can make the bot, including tool-enabled conversations, feel much more responsive.